Are Groundhog Day results accurate? Phil’s record over the years is revealing

 Since 1887, people have anxiously looked to the famous groundhog annually, but are his predictions accurate?
 In 2023, the National Oceanic and Atmospheric Administration compared U.S. national temperatures with Phil’s predictions over a period of 10 years.
 In the past decade, Phil’s forecast has been right about 40% of the time.

 Phil has seen his shadow more times than not, predicting a longer winter 84% of the time.
-Since 1887, he saw his shadow 107 times and did not see it 19 times.
-He saw a partial shadow once, did not appear once, and there was no prediction recorded 10 times.
+Since 1887, he has seen his shadow 107 times and has not seen it 19 times.
+He saw a partial shadow once; it did not appear once, and there was no prediction recorded 10 times.

 The Origin of Groundhog Day